pjackson1972/WA-State-Sales-Tax-for-Shopp/README.md

 ### 1.1.0 ###
 *** Enhancement:** plugin forces zip entry for digital downloads.
+* Updated alert styles in cart
+* Fixed version - last release should have been 1.1.0 due to new features

 ### 1.0.5 ###
 *** Bug fix:** plugin now allows taxing of digital downloads.